-The HACB will give written notice of 30 calendar days from the date the tenant receives the notice for nonpayment of rent (during nationwide emergency orders) or 14 calendar days from the date the tenant receives the notice for nonpayment of rent (upon expiration of nationwide emergency orders).
+The HACB will give written notice of 30 calendar days from the date the tenant receives the notice for nonpayment of rent-, which will not be provided to tenants until the day after the day rent is due(during nationwide emergency orders) or 14 calendar days from the date the tenant receives the notice for nonpayment of rent (upon expiration of nationwide emergency orders).

 For all other lease terminations, the HACB will give 30 days written notice or, if state or local law allows less than 30 days, such shorter notice will be given.

+The Notice to Vacate that may be required under state or local law may be combined with (run concurrently), or may run consecutive to the notice of lease termination.
 The Notice to Vacate that may be required under state or local law may be combined with or run concurrently with the notice of lease termination.

-Any Notice to Vacate or Notice to Quit that is required by state or local law will [insert either "be combined with" or "run concurrently"] with the Notice of Lease Termination under this section.
+Any Notice to Vacate or Notice to Quit that is required by state or local law will [insert either "be combined with" or "run-concurrentlyconsecutive to"] with the Notice of Lease Termination under this section.